 It is a good idea to do a thorough checkup once you are finished fiddling with sockets and subparts.
 Make sure all the names and Key are properly set and that everything is on the layer 11, that the turrets have the proper unmasking values when needed… It is very easy to miss a thruster normal override, or mess up one Key.

-Finally going back to your ship prefab, you can now a*sign the Socket and SubParts objects to the Hull script:
+Finally going back to your ship prefab, you can now assign the Socket and SubParts objects to the Hull script:

 FX GRAPHS